-Senate Bill 562 (Lara and Atkins), which would establish a single-payer health care system with universal coverage in California, was approved by the state Senate in June, but stalled in the Assembly.
-Although SB 562 will not move forward in 2017, a single-payer proposal could be revived in 2018.
+Senate Bill 562 (Lara and Atkins), which aims to establish a single-payer health care system with universal coverage in California, was approved by the state Senate in June 2017, but stalled in the Assembly.
+Although SB 562 did not move forward in 2017, efforts to create a single-payer system in California are likely to continue.
 Below are some key questions that Californians may wish to consider in assessing the single-payer approach to health care financing.
+These questions are grouped into four categories: implementation; potential costs and savings; financing and reserves; and economic impacts.